FOR FACULTY COLLEAGUES EXPERIENCING EMOTIONAL, RELATIONAL, BEHAVIORAL, OR MENTAL HEALTH CONCERNS:

 Open employment opportunities at SDSU are posted at the Center for Human Resources.

-SDSU also belongs to the Southern California Higher Education Recruitment Consortium (HERC), which maintains a register of academic-related employment opportunities in the region.
+SDSU is the lead institution of the Southern California Higher Education Recruitment Consortium (HERC), which maintains a registry of academic-related employment opportunities in the region and a dual career jobseeker toolkit.

 How to Pursue a Dual Academic Career at SDSU